andrewmcodes-archive/rubocop-linter-action/README.md

 # Rubocop Linter Action

-A GitHub Action to run [Rubocop](https://github.com/rubocop-hq/rubocop) against your codebase and output the results in the [GitHub Checks UI](https://developer.github.com/changes/2018-05-07-new-checks-api-public-beta/).
+Rubocop Linter Action is a GitHub Action to run [Rubocop](https://github.com/rubocop-hq/rubocop) against your Ruby codebase and output the results in the [GitHub Checks UI](https://developer.github.com/changes/2018-05-07-new-checks-api-public-beta/).

 ## Introduction

-GitHub Actions are an amazing new tool that can dramatically improve productivity while using the GitHub platform.
-While it is not hard to write a custom GitHub action to run Rubocop on your codebase, this action takes that functionality one step further using the checks API.
-After the Rubocop Linter Action runs Rubocop against your code, it will create annotations that you can easily view, matched up with the offending code.
+This GitHub Action provides a way to easily run Rubocop on your Ruby or Ruby on Rails project.
+While it is possible to write a custom GitHub Action to run Rubocop on your codebase, this action takes that functionality one step further using the Checks API.
+After the Rubocop Linter Action runs Rubocop against your Ruby code, it will create annotations that you can easily view in the GitHub UI, matched up with the offending code.

-Since GitHub actions and the checks API are continually changing, it is possible that there will be breaking API changes that affect this action.
-If so, please open an issue and I will look into it as soon as I can.
+Since GitHub Actions and the Checks API are continually changing, it is possible that there will be breaking API changes that affect this action.
+If so, please open an issue and we will look into it as soon as we can.
+Thank you for using this project! :heart:

 ## Usage